 I had to physically restrain myself from posting a twerking .gif of the Jollibee up here instead

 Every foreign girl whose been to the Philippines knows the three immediate questions you’re gonna get asked are “what are you doing here?” (interning with IJM and fighting cybersex trafficking), “have you tried balut yet?”
 (I’ll eat the fermented duck embryo when you do, sir), and lastly “would you date a Filipino?” (hmmm, this question seems loaded).
-At first it’s really annoying but later you started to have fun with the questions the more the crazy, chaotic city feels like home.
+At first it was really annoying but later you started to have fun with the questions the more the crazy, chaotic city felt like home.
 And that’s when you really got to know Manila.

 Manila has thick, luxurious hair, is very Catholic, has a massive extended family who are way into his business, and still lives at home with no intention of ever leaving.
 He slays at karaoke, knows someone who knows someone who knows that guy who played Rufio in Hook, and will never take the hint that you don’t really like pancit.
 For those magical 16 months, you fully embrace your exotic life full of friends, and food, and deep faith.
 You always felt like you were on the brink of something exciting, something real….and then it was time’s up.
 Even up to entering the Ninoy Aquino Airport, you were waiting for Manila to run up through the parked-car traffic and tell you he was crazy for ever letting you go.
 But he never did.
 And you experienced your first, deep heartbreak for a place that even if you went back to would never exist again.

 The only thing that I felt encapsulated my frustration with Sheridan is that scene where no one can drink out of a water fountain correctly and I stand by this comparison, Larry Bird as my witness